 "The Witness is a psychological thriller and deals with some very harrowing issues."

-The second book in what Kevin calls the Torc Trilogy, is The Gordian Knot and was published in 2014.
-The third and final book in the series is due to be published in 2016.
+The second book in what Kevin calls The Torc Trilogy, is The Gordian Knot and was published in 2014.
+The third book in the series Cutting the Gordian Knot (The Final Solution) brings the saga to an end and was published in 2016.